mmshahria/GlassboardTech-API-Reference/Subscriptions/POST Generate a signing document.md

 # Attributes

-<strong>id<strong> `string`

-The unique internal identifier to locate this legal document.

 <strong>ownerId<strong> `string`

-The unique owner identifier for this document.
+The unique identifier of the user who owns this object.

 <strong>tenantId<strong> `string`